 - Healthcare: Intelligence mapping tailored to HIPAA compliance needs.

-When selecting the best cyber threat intelligence solution, it’s critical to align with the unique challenges of your industry.
-A strong CTI platform goes beyond simple data feeds by tailoring intelligence to sector-specific risks.
-Manufacturers require insights into operational technology and supply chain threats; financial institutions focus on fraud detection and compliance; technology companies defend against software and cloud vulnerabilities; and healthcare organizations need protection from ransomware and data breaches.
-Bitsight excels by combining CTI, exposure management, and third-party risk monitoring—helping security leaders, SOC analysts, and GRC teams connect threats to business impact.
+For cybersecurity leaders, SOC analysts, and GRC teams, the best cyber threat intelligence solutions don't just deliver raw data, they translate it into business risk context tailored to your specific industry.
+A strong CTI platform goes beyond simple data feeds by aligning intelligence to sector-specific risks: manufacturers require insights into operational technology and supply chain threats; financial institutions focus on fraud detection and compliance; technology companies defend against software and cloud vulnerabilities; and healthcare organizations need protection from ransomware and data breaches.

-Cyber Threat Intelligence Platforms for Industries: FAQs
+FAQs: Cyber Threat Intelligence Platforms for Industries

 A cyber threat intelligence (CTI) platform is a solution that collects, analyzes, and delivers insights about current and emerging cyber threats.
 Unlike basic data feeds, CTI platforms contextualize risks by mapping adversary tactics, techniques, and procedures (TTPs), vulnerabilities, and exposures to an organization’s environment.
 For enterprises, this means detecting compromised credentials, monitoring ransomware groups, and identifying vulnerabilities most likely to be exploited.